eenblam/RepCalc/README.md

 General form:

-`./repcalc.py -[abc][ABt] [length] te_data [te_columns] [roi_data] [roi_columns]output_file [config_file]`
+`./repcalc.py -[abc][ABt] [length] te_data [te_columns] [roi_data] [roi_columns] output_file [config_file]`

 ## Command Line Option Flags

-When running RepCalc from the command line, options are given by flags combined in sa single string prefixed by a hyphen, e.g. `-cBt`.
+When running RepCalc from the command line, options are given by flags combined in a single string prefixed by a hyphen, e.g. `-cBt`.
 This string must given as the first argument to RepCalc, and including additional option arguments elsewhere will produce an error.
 The ordering of the flags themselves is arbitrary.
 However, the hyphen should always come prior to the actual flags.

 Options:

 - `-a`,    Choose analysis type WG:  Calculate TE density relative to the entire genome.
 - `-b`,    Choose analysis type ROI:  Calculate TE density within regions of interest.
 - `-c`,    Choose analysis type MXROI:  Calculate distribution of TEs within regions of interest.
 - `-A`,    Columns will be given explicitly for TE data following path to TE data.
 - `-B`,    Columns will be given explicitly for region of interest data following path to regions of interest data.
 - `-t`,     Transpose output.
 Does not apply unless -c is also selected.